 “Its third-generation extensible architecture is already showing benefits in adoption at scale as we onboard new domains and bring in various aspects of data management into a cohesive unit,” she wrote in a blog post.

 “We are seeing productivity enhancements as people are able to discover schemas in the pre-prod environment before they are deployed to production, making them aware of changes before they happen.”

-The New Stack is a wholly owned subsidiary of Insight Partners.
-TNS owner Insight Partners is an investor in the following companies: acryl, Real.
+The New Stack is a wholly owned subsidiary of Insight Partners, an investor in the following companies mentioned in this article: acryl.

 TNS owner Insight Partners is an investor in Acryl Data.